xriss/djon/readme.md

 string is just a \ The only special character is the quote used to open it which will also be used to close it.

-In order to deal with the need for a backtick inside these strings a double "``" can be used to open and subsequently close them with any number of other quotes inside them eg some examples:
+In order to deal with the possible need for a backtick inside these strings a pair of backticks containing single and double quotes to construct a deliminator that does not occur in the string eg some
+examples:

 	`this is a string`
-	``this is a string``
 	`"`this is a string`"`
 	`'"`this is a string`'"`
 	`'"'`this is a string`'"'`